anuraam/COMPULIN-ERP/README.md

 ## How to onboard a new customer ?

-Once your sales department onbord a new cusotmer for ERP, there are few things that you need to do.
+Once your sales department has onboarded a new customer for the ERP system, there are a few key steps that you need to follow:

-1. Start new tenent for the new customer
+1. Configure <b>a new tenant</b> for the new customer.
-2. Create logins for the customer
+2. Create <b>logins</b> for the customer.
-3. Plan customer trainings
+3. Plan <b>customer training</b> sessions to ensure they can effectively use the system.